 Well, I approach working with my clients with the baseline belief that I am listening to “the truth,” insofar as attaining “the truth” is possible in the arena of personal and intimate relationships.
 So while I believe what I hear, I know that “the truths” of my clients come through the filters of their individual perceptions and biases.
 This is important in many ways.

 And third, everyone deserves respect.

-Now this doesn’t mandate that the other person agree with those “truths,” nor does it require that we as mediators facilitate a conversation based on a particular “set of facts.”
-In fact, we regularly find ourselves validating both “truths” and reminding our clients that perceptions differ.
+Now this doesn’t mandate that the other person agree with those “truths,” nor does it require that I as your mediator facilitate a conversation based on a particular “set of facts.”
+In fact, I regularly find myself validating both “truths” and reminding my clients that perceptions differ.

 In this famous drawing, two images are visible.